Price: Moderate - Expensive

 Noise Level: Moderate

-Recommended For: Diners who enjoy well prepared Latin food with Cuban ambiance
+Recommended For: Diners who enjoy well prepared Latin food with vibrant Cuban ambiance

 Not Recommended For: Diners who may prefer traditional American food in a family oriented setting.